Best Allied Bombers of World War II

 11 Martin B-26 Marauder - USA

-Lowest operational losses of any bomber in the most difficult theaters of the war says it all.
-There for the entire conflict - should be rated #1
+The lowest operational losses of any bomber in the most difficult theaters of the war says it all.
+Present for the entire conflict - should be rated #1.

 12 Short Sunderland - UK

-This giant flying boat was an awesome maritime patroller and was a good bomber too!
+This giant flying boat was an awesome maritime patroller and was also a good bomber!

-This was a great seaplane and bombed German supply ships and U-boats.
+This was a great seaplane that bombed German supply ships and U-boats.

 13 Vultee A-31 Vengeance - USA